tModLoader/tModLoader/PortingNotes_1.4.5.md

   - Also AI_001_Slimes_GenerateItemInsideBody has additional logic now for skyblock that adjusts the drops.
 Investigate these and see if tmod needs more support or a TODO.
 - We need to add ModItem.SummonPrefix(), add ModPrefix.Summon
 - ShimmerTransforms.IsItemTransformLocked seems to have been split, need to verify RecipeLoader.DecraftAvailable and other logic still applies.
-- Update ModPylon docs to removed danger check from check listing, and remove the ValidTeleportCheck_AnyDanger hook
 - Remove totalWeight parameter from ModifyWorldGenTasks
 - WorldGenerator._seed needs to be internal again.
 The patch was lost
 - Consider updating FlexibleTileWand.Reload